 The Wind Project on Lāna'i will interconnect with one of the co-located 200 MW converter stations on Moloka'i via the AC submarine cable.
 The point of interconnection (and demarcation) will be the transition station on the North Shore of Lāna'i.
 Castle & Cooke will be responsible for installing the 138 kV transmission line (or buried cable) between its Wind Project substation and the transition station on the north shore of Lāna'i.
 The AC submarine cable between the Lāna'i transition station and the converter station on Moloka'i will be the responsibility of the cable developer as part of the Cable Project.
 The landing site for the AC cable on the south shore of Moloka'i will be through or under an existing break in the coral.
-The cable would continue for about one mile to the converter station on Lāna'i into the waters of the Kalohi Channel.
+The cable would continue for about one mile to the converter station site.
+Substantial directional drilling will be required to bring the cable from the transition station on Lāna'i into the waters of the Kalohi Channel.
 Minimal directional drilling may be required on Moloka'i.